sid24rane/Tenders-2.0-Ethereum-Dapp-/README.md

 # TENDERS 2.0

-This is a platform for tender creation and contract assignment process.Through this we attempt to bring transparency in the process using a emerging Block-Chain Technology.
+DApp for tender creation and contract assignment process on the Ethereum Blockchain.

 ## Problem Statement
 Lack of transparency in the tendering process and assigning contracts to agencies for road development has led to unwise use of money and the spirit of speculation.